CRBS/Panfish/design/FunctionalSpec.md

 cluster is running Centos 6 and Grid Engine to run the jobs for the lab.

 On an unusually quiet Tuesday, his PI, Dr. Howard McBain, stops by.
-Dr. McBain a man of booming voice and fiery eyes, but oddly equipped with a most compassionate demeanor.
+Dr. McBain a man of booming voice and fiery eyes, but at the same time somehow equipped with a most compassionate demeanor.
 Dr. McBain tells Beauford that he needs an alignment run on a truly massive dataset.
 A dataset that would take months to run on the little cluster.
 Dr. McBain already aware of the limitations tells Beauford that he has aquired an allocation on an XSEDE super computer and that some of the work can be run there.
 Beauford stares back at Dr. McBain in silence pondering his options.
 Beauford knows he could just take his scripts and programs, figure out the XSEDE cluster, and make adjustments to run the jobs there copying the data back upon completion.
 But Beauford remembers seeing a link on CAMERA about Panfish, a small tool that lets Grid Engine jobs run on remote clusters.
 He tells Dr. McBain he will start at once on the work and update him on progress.

 Beauford, downloads Panfish and installs it on the cluster.
 Panfish is a simple Perl application with no dependencies and installation is a cinch.
 Beauford follows the setup documentation, by first setting up ssh keys to the XSEDE cluster and verifying nodes that will be submitting jobs can connect to that cluster.
-Once that is verified Beauford copies up the **myqsub** script and sets up a cron to run **myqsub_submitter** once a minute.
-Beauford then runs a test job through **myqsub** and verifies it works on XSEDE.
+Once that is verified Beauford copies up the **psub** script and sets up a cron to run **psub_submitter** once a minute.
+Beauford then runs a test job through **psub** and verifies it works on XSEDE.
 After that Beauford adjusts the Panfish configuration file and template file for the cluster he will be running on.
-These configuration files just need information the destination host and paths to run on the remote host as well as location of **myqsub** Once that is complete he sets up shadow queues on his local Grid Engine, one for his local cluster and one for the XSEDE cluster.
+These configuration files just need information on the destination host and paths to run on the remote host as well as location of **psub**.
+Once that is complete, he sets up shadow queues on his local Grid Engine, one for his local cluster and one for the XSEDE cluster.
 He then submits using **cast** a test job which he monitors via **qstat**  Once the job completes he invokes **land** and verifies he has all the data.
 Seeing things working satisfactorily, he modifies his old code base prefixing